-- "The Waking Life of Winsor McCay: Social Commentary in A Pilgrim's Progress by Mr. Bunion" was recently published in the International Journal of Comic Art.
+- "The Waking Life of Winsor McCay: Social Commentary in A Pilgrim's Progress by Mr. Bunion" was published in the International Journal of Comic Art.
 A version is available digitally on the University of Richmond scholarship repository.

 - The research process for this project was featured in the University of Richmond magazine.